 You don't need any special skills or previous crafting experience, because the Mind Crafternoon team are here to provide all the tips, pointers and practical support you could ever need.

-We recommend looking in your Crafternoon kit or in the online craft cupboard for crafting templates that are great for beginners.
+We recommend looking in your Crafternoon kit or on the crafty templates page for craft ideas that are great for beginners.

 If you're a more advanced crafter then feel free to customise the templates or make any other crafts you enjoy.

 We'll be with you every step of the way as you plan your Crafternoon.
 So if you find yourself with any questions or queries we’ll be on hand to help either by email or telephone on 0300 999 3887.

 Crafternoon kits will be sent out from October.
 Your kit will be brimming with craft templates, fundraising ideas and planning tips.

 You’ll also need to keep an eye on your inbox as we’ll be sending you a series of enewsletters full of even more crafty ideas and advice in the run up to your Crafternoon.

 Another great way to get inspiration is by joining our Crafternoon Facebook group for tips and advice from other people who are holding a Crafternoon.

 You should have received an email straight away when you registered.
 If you did not receive please check in your junk folder, or you may have to register again.

 The first Christmas Crafternoon kits will be sent out in October.
 If you registered after 1 October, your kit should arrive 10-14 working days after you sign up.
 If you have any difficulties with your registration please do give us a call on 0300 999 3887 or drop us an email.